betherworld/chainge/README.md

 - Data submitted by gatherers is not processed or stored, as we are only working with test data.

 - There is currently no verification system in place to check the submitted actions.
-This check could be performed either by the campaign initiator or (preferably) by other community members.
+This check could be sformed either by the campaign initiator or (preferably) by other community members.
 This would demand a reputation score system: The trustworthiness of citizens decreases, if they consciously make false claims or if they verify claims that turn out to be false.

 - Certain actions can be verified automatically by using technologies like image recognition and statistical analysis.